Short Guide to Slow Tech

-According to some psychologists, the stress we are currently under is comparable to what we might experience after losing a loved one (not to mention some of you may even have lost love ones in addition to everything else).
+According to some psychologists, the stress we are currently under is comparable to what we might experience after losing a loved one (not to mention some of you may even have lost loved ones in addition to everything else).
 The world has changed — we know it’s temporary, but that’s not how it feels.
 The disturbance of our normal, the fear of economic repercussions, the loss of our sense of safety and our social connections: all of this shakes us up and brings about a collective grief.
 Our confined daily lives and the constant presence of technology have the potential to become a recipe for real anguish, as lockdown starts to feel like Groundhog Day.

 Montréal’s regional public health director has found that the social ramifications of the COVID-19 pandemic particularly affect young adults in the city.
 The organization recently published a study showing that 62 per cent of Montréal residents aged 30 to 49 say they’ve experienced a dramatic reorganization of their work lives since the pandemic began; 36 per cent of people in this age group say the situation has had a considerable effect on their mental health and that of their peers.